-This Is How Bakeries Are Eliminating the Costs of Seal Leakage
+This Is How Bakeries Are Eliminating the Costs of Slurry Seal Problems

-Commercial bakeries—and bakers in general—don’t have to look far for advice on how to maintain a tilt bowl dough mixer, slurry seal mixer, or other equipment.
-Good tips are plentiful on the internet and from manufacturers.
+Commercial bakeries—and bakers in general—don’t have to look far for advice on how to maintain a tilt bowl dough mixer, slurry seal mixer, or other bakery equipment.
+Good tips on industrial bakery supplies are plentiful on the internet from bakery equipment manufacturers.

-But the information is most often about following manufacturer instructions, making sure spare parts are available and cleaning.
+But the information on commercial dough handling equipment for food processing is most often about following manufacturer instructions, making sure spare parts are available and cleaning.
 It’s harder to find much about the seals that prevent:

 - Product loss from leakage